 - Also, look for opportunities to speak up for equality or just to know that we often can’t understand what people who are different than us have experienced.
 But if they are hurting, then we are called to walk with them in solidarity and not to judge how they express their pain.

-- Finally, consider if there is an action step you can take.
+- Finally, after hearing the material in this lesson plan on racism, consider if there is an action step you can take.
 Perhaps you can join in an appropriate civil rights activity in your area.
 Check with the social justice office in your local diocese.